chef/chef-web-docs/chef_master/source/delivery_pipeline.rst

 .. tag delivery_config_example_build_cookbook_server

 ..
-To specify a build-cookbook located on a Chef server:
+To specify a build-cookbook located on a Chef Infra Server:

 .. code-block:: javascript